Mix it up!

 Instead of reading aloud in the same room as ever, take the book outside with a blanket.

 Be unpredictable.
-Perhaps you show up at breakfast in dress up clothes and face paints for the era of history you are about to study.
+Perhaps you show up at breakfast in dress up clothes for the era of history you are about to study.
 No comments—just carry on as though nothing is different.
 Let your kids giggle and discover the box of play clothes you have in the other room on their own.

 For older kids, you might simply set two new CDs on the kitchen table that are artists they’d like.
 Then ask them to tell you about the music, the lyrics, watch some Youtube videos.